kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/alerting-policy.md

 In the dialog that appears, fill in the basic information as follows.
 Click **Next** after you finish.

 - **Name**: a concise and clear name as its unique identifier, such as `alert-demo`.
-- **Alias**: to help you distinguish alert policies better.
+- **Alias**: to help you distinguish alerting policies better.
 Chinese is supported.
-- **Description**: a brief introduction to the alert policy.
+- **Description**: a brief introduction to the alerting policy.

 ![alerting_policy_node_level_basic_info](/images/docs/alerting/alerting_policy_node_level_basic_info.png)